A [Checklist] For What To Pack For Tulum

 It’s humid in Tulum, and you’ll be sweating just existing, let alone when you’re out and about.
 Though, do remember that minimal makeup is the vibe in Tulum, so you can get away with just a few essential items.

-Costume jewellery
+Costume jewelry

 Perfume/deodorant

-You’ll want an antiperspirant deodorant and a body spray or perfume/ cologne if you want to beat the heat.
+You’ll want an antiperspirant deodorant and a body spray or perfume/cologne if you want to beat the heat.

 Bug repellent